-Perform the following steps in the Email module to configure the encryption gateway options:
+Perform the following steps in the Email Security module to configure the encryption gateway options:

-- 1. In the Settings > Inbound/Outbound > Encryption page, select Third-party application from the Encryption method drop-down list. - 2.
-In the Add Encryption Server area, enter the IP address (or hostname) and port of your encryption gateway server. - 3.
-Mark the Enable MX lookup check box to enable the MX lookup function.
+- 1) On the page Settings > Inbound/Outbound > Encryption, from the pull-down menu Encryption method, select Third-party application. - In the Add Encryption Server area, enter the IP address (or hostname) and port of your encryption gateway server.

+Enable the MX lookup function; mark the check box Enable MX lookup.